montrealrobotics/gradSLAM/docs/_pages/home.md

 The differentiable SLAM systems perform quite similarly to the non-differentiable counterparts, while allowing for gradients to flow right through.
 This makes gradSLAM attractively poised to be used in gradient-based learning systems.

-Here's a comparitive analysis of the three differentiable SLAM systems we provide.
+Here's a comparative analysis of the three differentiable SLAM systems we provide.

 <div style="text-align:center">